 Summary

-In this rapid review we have identified and summarised the growing literature surrounding SP.
+In this rapid systematic review we have identified and summarised the growing literature surrounding SP.
 We screened 124 papers and included 27 in the final review.
 We identified various primary and secondary studies which used a range of research designs and methods.
-This review helped inform the primary data collection package.
+In summary, the key findings identified from the included systematic reviews are:

+SP is a clinical priority and a key to future provision of community care.

+The available evidence reported mixed results; some supports improvement on wellbeing, health- related behaviour, and some not.

+Available evidence are small scale studies and mostly poor in design.

+There is lack of standardised and validated tools to measure the outcomes.

+Short follow-up duration and missing data

+Service-related barriers include- implementation approach, legal agreement, staff engagement, communication between partners and stakeholders, and local infrastructure.

+Our review helped to identify appropriate evaluation questions for evaluation of SP, and to inform our qualitative data collection.
 It fed into the structure and content of the topic guide.
-It also helped the systematic assessment of anticipated and reported outcomes that are captured in the data collection section (6.2).
-Additionally, the review highlighted a number of research challenges such as the low uptake of SP interventions, relatively small sample size of the studies and the geographical variation of the evidence which limits generalisability.
+Our review also helped the systematic assessment of anticipated and reported outcomes captured in the data collection section (see ‘Qualitative interviews’).
+Additionally, the review highlighted a number of research challenges such as the low uptake of SP interventions, relatively small sample size of the studies, frequent lack of a control group, heterogeneity of interventions and programmes and geographical variation of the evidence which limits generalisability.

 Qualitative interviews

-In the following sections we present the thematic findings from our interviews supplemented with verbatim quotes from study participants.
-The findings are presented in line with the 12 key outcomes which were agreed by the NIHR and NHSE project stakeholders during the protocol phase of the study.
-Additional quotes are available in APPENDIX 4.
+Findings from 25 interviews directly involved in SP (link workers, social prescribers and VCSE workers) are presented here.
+The findings are presented in line with the 12 categories which formed the framework developed in the data analysis.
+The framework was informed by the interview topic guide and project stakeholders during the protocol phase of the study.
+The 12 categories are provided below with a brief summary of each.
+Additional example quotations are provided in Appendix 4, Table 6.

-The nature of the service in terms of structure, models implemented, organisations involved, and health domains that it covers

-Patient journey throughout the service

-Any measured outcomes

-Data collection methods and human resources

-Volume of service uptake

-Type of service utilisation (highest vs. lowest)

-Nature and length of follow-up

-Potential strengths and limitations of current service

-Major enablers and challenges of developing and implementing SP service

-Costs and savings of recruiting SP and of implementing service (both to PCN and to other organisations involved).

-Non-attendance data (for instance resulting from people who do not take up their social prescribing referral).

-The make-up of people taking up social prescribing (how different are they to the overall practice population, availability of social class data)

-Characteristics of study participants

-We interviewed 22 of which 17 were females and five were malesAppendix 6.